 Create a Deployment that uses the secret

-values replaced with the appropriate ones making sure the indentation for imagePullSecrets
+Create a deployment.yaml file as below with the USERNAME, REPOSITORY and mysecret values replaced with the appropriate ones making sure the indentation for imagePullSecrets matches.

 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2